liborty/TokenCrypt/README.md

 is invoked by `pack -b`.
 It recognises base64 files, resulting in 25% size reduction before the final general compression.
 Base64 files should not contain any non base64 characters, such as newlines, otherwise this strict test will reject them.
 This utility is also deployed in inverse mode by `unpack`.

 `lzma` or `zstd` (linux utilities)
-are general compression methods used here for the final compression, as long as it result in size reduction.
+are general compression methods used here for the final compression, as long as it will result in size reduction.
 This is not necessarily the case for small and/or binary files.
 Any incompressible files are detected and encrypted as they are, even if their extensions are not on the 'do not compress' list.
 However, for extensions on the list, this test compression is avoided.

 `keygen file > key` (bash script)
 writes to stdout random binary data of the same length as the given file.
 Now superseded by `xorfork` getting this data internally (in Rust).